JalmarazMartn/ALRenumbering/README.md

 ![alt text](https://github.com/JalmarazMartn/ALRenumbering/blob/master/images/EmptyObj.gif?raw=true)

-You can get Empty table object for C/SIDE previous versions with "JAM Generate empty logic C/AL table objects in target folder" command.
+You can get Empty table object for C/SIDE previous versions with "JAM Generate empty logic C/AL table objects in target single txt file" command.
+Instead a folder for a set of object files, you must select a single txt target file to save all objects.
 This could be useful for upgrade toolkits.

 If you open the target workspace you could see the new empty tables only with the fields: